rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

 4. Once this change has been sync'd (you can check this in ArgoCD), Let's login to Grafana and view the predefined dashboards for Pet Battle;

     ```bash
-    # get the route and open it in your broswer
+    # get the route and open it in your browser
     echo https://$(oc get route grafana-route --template='{{ .spec.host }}' -n ${TEAM_NAME}-ci-cd)
     ```